tojatos/NKM/README.md

 # NKM

-A multiplayer turn-based strategy game on a hex board.
+A local multiplayer turn-based strategy game on a hex board.

 Made with C# (Unity as frontend)